Olamide-png/esw.know/www/content/index.md

 Shopify Native.

 #description
-ESW Shopify leverages Shopify's native checkout to handle shopper's purchase flow.
+The ESW integration with Shopify enables merchants to expand globally, process payments in multiple currencies, accurately calculate duties and taxes, streamline shipping, comply with regulations, and make data-driven optimizations.
 ::

 ::card